Despite the fact that we spend a lifetime in our own skin, it contains plenty of components that most of us have never

 - Apply sunscreen (in the a.m.).

 You can also find squalane in some of your favorite skin care.
-We included it in several of our products, including Fleur & Bee’s eye cream, both serums and both our moisturizers, due to all its awesome anti-aging and moisturizing benefits.
+We included it in several of our products, including Fleur & Bee’s eye cream, all our serums and all our moisturizers, due to all its awesome anti-aging and moisturizing benefits.

 Some people also use squalane oil to boost their hair’s moisture and shine.
 You can massage a few drops through your locks before showering to reap the benefits.